-(a) Subject to the intent of a donor expressed in a gift instrument and to subsection (d), an institution may expend or accumulate so much of an endowment fund as the institution determines to be prudent for the uses, benefits, purposes, and duration for which the endowment fund is established.
-In making its determinations on expenditures and accumulations the institution shall act in good faith, with the care that an ordinarily prudent person in a like position would exercise under similar circumstances, and shall consider, if relevant, the following factors: (1) the duration and preservation of the endowment fund; (2) the purposes of the institution and the endowment fund; (3) general economic conditions; (4) the possible effect of inflation or deflation; (5) the expected total return from income and the appreciation of investments; (6) other resources of the institution; and (7) the investment policy of the institution. (b) To limit the authority to expend or accumulate funds under subsection (a), a gift instrument must specifically state the limitation. (c) Terms in a gift instrument designating a gift as an endowment, or a direction or authorization in the gift instrument to use only "income", "interest", "dividends", or "rents, issues, or profits", or "to preserve the principal intact", or similar words:
+- (a) Subject to the intent of a donor expressed in a gift instrument [and to subsection (d)], an institution may expend appropriate for expenditure or accumulate so much of an endowment fund as the institution determines to be prudent for the uses, benefits, purposes, and duration for which the endowment fund is established.
+Unless stated otherwise in a gift instrument, the assets in an endowment fund are donor restricted assets until appropriated for expenditure by the institution.
+In making its a determinations on to appropriate or accumulate expenditures and accumulations, the institution shall act in good faith, with the care that an ordinarily prudent person in a like position would exercise under similar circumstances, and shall consider, if relevant, the following factors: - (1) the duration and preservation of the endowment fund; - (2) the purposes of the institution and the endowment fund; - (3) general economic conditions; - (4) the possible effect of inflation or deflation;

-(1) - create an endowment fund of long term-permanent duration but 1 2 unless other language in the gift instrument limits the duration or purpose of the fund: and (2) do not otherwise limit the authority to expend or accumulate under 3 subsection (a).
-4 (d) The expenditure in any one year of an amount greater than seven percent of 5 the fair market value of the endowment fund, calculated on the basis of market values 6 7 determined at least quarterly and averaged over the three-year period immediately preceding the 8 9 year in which the expenditure was made, creates a rebuttable presumption of imprudence.
-This subsection does not limit the authority to make expenditures as permitted under law other than this [act] or the gift instrument.
-This subsection does not create a presumption of prudence for expenditure of an amount less than or equal to seven percent of the fair market value of the endowment fund.
+1 (3) the expected total return from income and the appreciation of 2 investments; 3 (6) other resources of the institution; and 4 (7) the investment policy of the institution.
+5 (b) To limit the authority to expend or accumulate funds under subsection (a), a 6 gift instrument must specifically state the limitation.
+7 (c) Terms in a gift instrument designating a gift as an endowment, or a direction 8 or authorization in the gift instrument to use only "income", "interest", "dividends", or "rents, 9 issues, or profits", or "to preserve the principal intact", or similar words: 10 (1)create an endowment fund of permanent duration unless other 11 language in the gift instrument limits the duration or purpose of the fund: and 12 (2) do not otherwise limit the authority to expend or accumulate under 13 subsection (a).
+14 [(d) The appropriation for expenditure in any-one year of an amount greater than 15 seven percent of the fair market value of the endowment fund, calculated on the basis of market 16 values determined at least quarterly and averaged over the three year period a period not less 17 than three nor more than five years immediately preceding the year in which the appropriation 18 for expenditure was made, creates a rebuttable presumption of imprudence.
+For an endowment 19 fund in existence for fewer than three years, the fair market value of the endowment fund will be 20 calculated for the period of time the endowment fund has been in existence.
+This subsection 21 does not:

+(1) limit the authority to make expenditures as permitted under law other than this [act] or the gift instrument; and This subsection does not (2) create a presumption of prudence for the appropriation for expenditure of an amount less than or equal to seven percent of the fair market value of the endowment fund.]